vladimir-trifonov/nft-marketplace/README.md

 ## Help
 1. Reset [Metamask Account](https://support.avax.network/en/articles/4872721-metamask-transactions-are-stuck-rejected) if you get error similar to `Nonce too high` in the browser.
+2. Reset hardhat with `npx hardhat clean` if you get error similar to `HardhatError: HH700: Artifact for contract ... not found.` on deploy.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)